WalletScrutiny/WalletScrutinyCom/_pages/methodology.md

 * The device shares signed transactions after informed approval on the device without reliance on insecure external hardware

-### Our steps when reviewing a hardware wallet
+## Our steps when reviewing a hardware wallet

 We try to follow the
 spirit of the software review process, looking at the firmware and its updates for public source and reproducibility.

-In addition we look at physical properties of the device and came up with these additional verdicts:
+We also look at physical properties of the device and came up with these additional verdicts:

 {% include verdictMethodology.html verdict="diy" %}